 - Stackability is beneficial for multi-system users like gyms and performance facilities

 - Inertia range is important and even weaker subjects might need high inertia in specific situations.

-- A feedback system is crucial for motivation, monitoring and follow up.
+- Interface to a feedback system is crucial for motivation, monitoring and follow up.

-- The community that comes with the brand you select can be a powerful ally
+- Community that comes with the brand you select can be a powerful ally.

 A range of motion is something that is easy to miss, even if you test the device.
 In this aspect, you have to consider both the highest top position and the lowest bottom position.
 Let’s start with the top position.
 In a demo, you might be shown a squat and then try a squat and some RDLs and you don’t realize the range of motion might be restricted to the waist area, so all upper body exercises are out of the question.
 Missing out on curls, pulls, rows with a low top position can be a huge drawback when you want to incorporate flywheel training into your programming.

 When it comes to bottom position, a few devices have the shaft positioned on top of the foot placement area, which means these devices lose a lot of depth in the squat if you compare with a device where the shaft is placed underneath the platform for example.
 If you want to be doing squats lower than 90 degrees I suggest you start looking at the units with shaft placement under the platform.
 You can also take a look at the pulley that the device uses for connection to the belt, harness or grip.
 Some of these pulleys are rather big and also take away a lot of the range of motion in the depth.
 Make sure you can squat without the pulley interfering with your legs or your depth before you go ahead.